4 TIPS to Improve Search for Your Images

 Describing your images with words is especially important for artists and makers because search engines can only see words -- not images.

-Below is a bad example for an image title currently on my website.
+Below is a bad example of an image title currently on my website.

 The image is called: b98-99a.gif